selsamman/amorphic-ticket-demo/README.md

 });
 ````
 This project is alpha.
 While it has been used to build a large and complex nodeJS application it has not undergone the rigor of being used on a breadth of projects and as such may not cater to all use cases.
 It is also subject to change and currently does not have formal documentation.
-The repository structure is currently in the form of a sample application and this may also change
+The repository structure is currently in the form of a sample application and this may also change.